FAC10/happy/README.md

 Specifically, an app that enables you to save things/memories that have made you happy in the form of pictures, voice recordings, or urls, so that when you are feeling like you need a boost, you can access a memory that will reliably lift your mood.

+### Viewing the app

+Currently, this app has been developed to look good on Chrome desktop, when you view as an iPhone 6 in the developer tools.
+It will be further developed to look good on other mobile devices, but is not optimised for desktop as it is intended for mobile use.

 ### User Stories

 The app is aimed at young users, ages 12-18, and the goal is to help them maintain good mental health (though it could be used by a variety of users).